cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 ## Seth

 [Seth](http://dapp.tools/seth/) is a CLI tool which makes it possible to interact with Ethereum-based Blockchains from the command-line.
 Using Seth you can inspect transactions, query the Blockchain, perform remote calls, convert between data formats and more.

+## Hevm

+[Hevm](http://dapp.tools/hevm/) is an EVM (Ethereum Virtual Machine) evaluator that helps you verify, test and debug Smart Contracts from the command-line.
+Hevm can run unit tests, property tests, debug Smart Contracts interactively and execute arbitrary EVM code against local or remote nodes.